 Inter-Program Communication provides a facility by which a program can communicate with one or more other programs.
-Control may be transferred from one program to another within a run unit, and both programs may have access to the same data items.
+Control may be transferred from one program to another within a runfile, and both programs may have access to the same data items.

-Inter-module communication of data is made possible through the use of the LINKAGE SECTION of the Data Division, and by the CALL statement and USING list appendage to the Procedure Division header of a subprogram module.
+Inter-module communication of data is made possible through the use of the LINKAGE SEC-TION of the Data Division, by the CALL statement, and by the USING list.